BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 The right attention it’s how you attend those things, within them.
-So while beautiful is present, you have a chance to discern correctly, ‘*yonisomanasikara*’, to attend correctly, to attend to the opposite side that’s there implicitly.
+So while beautiful is present, you have a chance to discern correctly, ‘<span lang="pi">*yonisomanasikara*</span>’, to attend correctly, to attend to the opposite side that’s there implicitly.
 Which is why freedom from the side that is beautiful is possible.
 You don’t have to do anything in response to it, you just need to see through it.
-And that’s why, if you actually develop that ‘*patikulamanasikara*’, it then doesn’t matter, what type of beautiful perception you encounter, later on, the mind remains equally developed in regard to it, the mind sees through it, because it has seen through its nature which is universal.
+And that’s why, if you actually develop that
+‘<span lang="pi">*patikulamanasikara*</span>’, it then doesn’t matter, what type of beautiful perception you encounter, later on, the mind remains equally developed in regard to it, the mind sees through it, because it has seen through its nature which is universal.
 And when you see through the nature of beauty, as inseparable from ugly, then you realize that the beautiful is just less ugly, not as ugly, but still ugly.
 Which means it starts serving as a basis for dispassion.

 **Q:** So how do you cultivate the perception of ugly or these other perceptions that the Buddha has encouraged?
 How would you establish your